Fox Terrier Smooth

 Unique facts and fascinating details

-- The Smooth Fox Terrier was one of the first breeds to be officially recognized by the Kennel Club in England.
+- The Smooth Fox Terrier was one of the first breeds to be officially recognized by the Kennel Club in England in 1877.

-- Despite their small size, they possess a surprisingly deep and powerful bark.
+- Despite their small size, they possess a surprisingly loud and authoritative bark, a trait inherited from their hunting ancestors.

 Frequently Asked Questions